 Becoming a surrogate mother requires strict medical, emotional, and personal qualifications.
-Here is a comprehensive list of the criteria that all surrogate mothers should meet.
+Here is SENSIBLE’s 15-point list of the criteria that all surrogate mothers should meet.

 Some surrogate requirements are set by the American Society for Reproductive Medicine (ASRM).
 Others represent good policies that have become commonplace.
 In most cases, surrogacy clinics and lawyers will not “clear” a surrogate candidate who does not meet all of the “Basic” surrogate requirements.

-If you’re looking to be a surrogate but are missing one or two requirements, check with your agent or IVF clinic.
-They may make some allowances in special cases where there special circumstances.
+If you’re looking to be a surrogate but are missing one or two requirements, check with SENSIBLE’s surrogate coordinator.
+We may make allowances in individual cases.

-If you meet these criteria, send us a note using the form on the right.
-Our journey coordinator is ready to discuss how you can join SENSIBLE as surrogate for a childless family.
+If you meet these criteria, fill out the brief Become a Surrogate form.
+Our coordinator is ready to discuss how you can join SENSIBLE as surrogate for a loving family.

 Basic Surrogate Requirements